Stock Analysis

 fund count last 6Q

-+19 new funds entered over the past year (+18% YoY).
++19 new funds entered over the past year (+17% YoY).
 Gradual, steady growth in institutional ownership is generally a healthy signal — not a speculative rush, but consistent conviction.
+The peak was reached in just 3 quarters from the low — a sharp move.

 new funds entering per quarter